therealmikenew/ramen-rater-phase-1-mock-code-challenge/README.md

 - See all ramen images in the `div` with the id of `ramen-menu`.
 When the page loads, request the data from the server to get all the ramen objects.
 Then, display the image for each of the ramen using an an `img` tag inside the `#ramen-menu` div.
 - Click on an image from the `#ramen-menu` div and see all the info about that ramen displayed inside the `#ramen-detail` div, as well as the current rating and comment for the ramen displayed in the `#ramen-rating` form.
 - Create a new ramen after submiting the `new-ramen` form.
-The new ramen does not need to persist.
+The new ramen should be added to the`#ramen-menu` div.
+The new ramen does not need to persist; in other words, if you refresh the page, it's okay that the new ramen is no longer on the page.

 ## Advanced Deliverables